programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 }
 ```

-If we run the code again, you will see that we now have a black canvas that is 500x500 pixels.
+If you load index.html again, you will see that we now have a black canvas that is 500x500 pixels.

 We now need to load the actual model.
-In the past, this was commonly done using a callback function to deal with Javascript's asynchronous nature.
+In the past, this was commonly done using a callback functions to deal with Javascript's asynchronous nature.
 If you are unfamiliar with Javascript, this may be a source of confusion.
-Basically, Javascript reads code from top to bottom, but it does not stop to complete any part of the code unless it has to.
+Basically, Javascript reads code from top to bottom, but it does not stop to complete any part of the code unless it must.
 This can lead to an issue when doing something like loading a model since Javascript may start calling the model before it has finished loading.
-To combat this, Javascript relies on callback functions which are functions that can not be called in Javascript until some code has already completed.
+Callback functions provide a way around this as they are not called in Javascript until some other code has already completed.

-To deal with common errors in loading images and models, p5js introduced a new `preload()` function.
+To deal with common errors in loading images and models and the complexity of callbacks, p5js introduced a new `preload()` function.
 This is a powerful feature of p5js that allows us to be sure that images and models are loaded before the `setup()` function is called.

-When you downloaded the model from Teachable Machine, you got a zip file with three files: `model.json`, `weights.bin`, and `metadata.json`.
-Place these files inside of the same folder with your index.html and `sketch.js` files.

 We will place the call for loading our model in the `preload()` function and assign it to a global variable.
 Although the `preload()` function allows us to avoid callbacks in certain situations, we probably still want some feedback for when the model is successfully loaded.
 For this, we will create a new function called `teachableMachineModelLoaded()` that will output a message to the console.
 You only have to call the model.json file for this to work.
 Ml5js will automatically look in the same folder for the file containing the weights and metadata.

-Please note that at this point in the tutorial, you will need to make sure that you are running a server on your machine.
-I recommend that you use an extension for your code editor, such as [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for [Visual Studio Code](https://code.visualstudio.com/) or [run a server through Python](https://pythonbasics.org/webserver/).

 ```javascript
 // Variable to hold the machine learning model